adamchainz/django-version-checks/README.rst

         "mysql": "~=10.5.8",
     }

-...or as a dictionary mapping database aliases to their specifiers:
+…or as a dictionary mapping database aliases to their specifiers:

 .. code-block:: python